 Strike King Red Eye Shad Tungsten 2 Tap

 With the epic rise of the smart phone comes a multitude of technologies that can link right up and help us out with everyday tasks.
 The angling world is no exception to this innovation.
-Sonar phone has been out for awhile now, however what caught my eye at the show was the newly integrated mapping with Navionics.
-Now you can simply link up the Sonar phone T box with you smart phone or tablet, launch Navionics and bring up real time 2D sonar along side it.
-Perhaps the neatest feature is the ability to now perform live baythymetric mapping with this combo at a fraction of the cost of a stand alone head unit.
-Sure there are inherent difficulties with mounting a tablet, durability, and viewing in full sun.
+Sonar phone has been out for a while now, however what caught my eye at the show was the newly integrated mapping with Navionics.
+Now you can simply link up the Sonar phone T box with your smart phone or tablet, launch Navionics and bring up real time 2D sonar alongside it.
+Perhaps the neatest feature is the ability to now perform live baythymetric mapping with this combo at a fraction of the cost of a standalone head unit.
+Sure, there are inherent difficulties with mounting a tablet, durability, and viewing in full sun.
 However, I like where this segment of the market is going and surely welcome future innovations.
 MSRP $129-$199

 Savage gear pre rigged 16″ swim bait